-Health & Safety

-Section 34176.1 provides that section 33334.16 does not apply to interests in real property acquired by the El Cajon Housing Authority on or after February 1, 2012; however, this Report presents a status update on the projects related to such real property.
+Health & Safety Code Section 34176.1 provides that section 33334.16 does not apply to interests in real property acquired by the El Cajon Housing Authority on or after February 1, 2012; however, this Report presents a status update on the projects related to such real property.

 Address of Property Date of DOF Approval or Acquisition Deadline to Initiate Development Activity Status of El Cajon Housing Authority Activity 131 and 151 Chambers (Solterra Sr. Residences) 8/23/2012 Completed .
 Construction of this 49-unit affordable housing development for seniors was completed in 2013 and is now in service.
-Subject to a Ground Lease and Regulatory Agreement.
-146 Ballantyne 8/23/2012 Disposed.
+Subject to a Ground Lease 146 Ballantyne 8/23/2012 and Regulatory Agreement.
+Disposed.
 This property was sold to El Cajon Senior Towers in 2013 for parking and open space for the tenants.
 The proceeds were deposited into the LMIHAF.

 Lot adjacent to 146 Ballantyne 8/23/2012 8/23/2022 This is a remainder parcel (vacant) following a lot line adjustment and sale of the larger parcel to El Cajon Senior Towers (above).
 The City is exploring options for development and/or disposition of this site.
 On August 8, 2017, prior to the expiration of the initial five-year period, the El Cajon City Council approved an additional five-year extension of the period to initiate development activities or dispose of this property, as required by Health & Safety Code sections 33334.16 and 34176.1(e).
 250 E. Lexington (Lexington Senior Apartments) 8/23/2012 Completed.
 This 100-unit affordable housing development for seniors was completed in 1997 and is now in service.
-Subject to a Ground Lease and Regulatory Agreement.
-812 / 814 Grossmont Avenue 5/10/2013 12/5/2018 Development initiated.
+Subject to a DDA, Ground Lease and Regulatory Agreement.
+812 - 816 Grossmont Avenue 5/10/2013 12/5/2018 Development underway.
 Under the former "Greenovation Program," a prior developer acquired the subject property and constructed two new single-family (manufactured) dwellings and a concrete pad suitable for a third unit.
 The property was thereafter transferred to the Housing Authority in October of 2016.
 On April 25, 2017, the City Council authorized the sale of the property to San Diego Habitat for Humanity for \$640,000, and approved the execution of a DDA for development of the project.
-The DDA requires Habitat to divide the lot into 3 separate lots, construct a 3 rd singlefamily residence, and sell all 3 residences to lower-income households at an Affordable Housing Cost.
+The DDA requires Habitat to divide the lot into 3 separate lots, construct a 3rd single-family residence, and sell all 3 residences to lower-income households at an Affordable Housing Cost.
 Escrow closed on the sale of the property to Habitat on or about August 24, 2017.
-Habitat has since processed a one-lot subdivision to create sellable units and submitted a building permit in November, 2018 for the third and final unit.
-Prescott Promenade - Parking Lot (adjacent to Lexington Sr. Apts) 6/27/2014 Completed .
+Habitat has since processed a one-lot subdivision to create sellable units, prepared the first two manufactured units for sale, and submitted a building permit in November, 2018 for the third and final unit.
+Escrow on the first two units sold to low-income homebuyers closed in September of 2019.
+Prescott Promenade - Parking Lot (adjacent to Lexington Sr. Apts) 6/27/2014 - Completed.
 This property was developed as a shared-use parking lot which serves the adjacent Lexington Avenue Senior Apartments and neighboring public/community facilities.